solana-foundation/developer-content/docs/intro/dev.md

 Welcome to the Solana developer docs!

-This page will include everything you need to know to get started with Solana development.
+This page has everything you need to know to get started with Solana development.
 We'll cover basic requirements, give an overview of how Solana development works, and provide the critical tools you'll need to get started.